bartificer/programming-by-stealth/docs/pbs87.md

 While infinite series make no sense in a `for...of` loop, they can be very useful in other contexts, particularly interactive contexts where a user can keep performing an action as often as they like.

-To illustrate this point let’s look at a more real-world random number generator.
+To illustrate this point, let’s look at a more real world random number generator.
 Again, this function is defined in `pbs87a.html`, but included below for convenience.

-This better random number generator will be able to provider either a finite or infinite number of random numbers, depending on how it’s called.
-If called with no arguments it will produce an infinite stream, if called with a number as the first argument it will produce that many random numbers.
+This better random number generator will be able to provide either a finite or infinite number of random numbers, depending on how it’s called.
+If called with no arguments, it will produce an infinite stream.
+If called with a number as the first argument, it will produce that many random numbers.

 ```javascript
 // better random number generator